linuxfoundation/lfevents/web/wp-content/plugins/speakers-block-2/readme.txt

 = 0.3.0 =
 * New front-end design with modal popup
+* Integration with sched to show a Speaker's schedule

 = 0.2.0 =
 * Switch from Create Guten Block to npx create-block package